christopherritter/sccs-strategic-plan/implications.md

 including a deep appreciation for and exploration of the creative expression found within the arts

-California's adoption of the Common Core Standards (CCS) brings these new elements of teaching and learning to the forefront and helps address the opportunities and challenges we currently face.
-CCS provides a more student- centered approach to assessment and gives teachers, schools, and the District a richer set of formative data to inform teaching and learning, while allowing students to self-monitor their progress in real time.
+Ohio's adoption of the [Common Core Standards (CCS)](http://www.commoncore.org/) brings these new elements of teaching and learning to the forefront and helps address the opportunities and challenges we currently face.
+[CCS](http://www.commoncore.org/) provides a more student- centered approach to assessment and gives teachers, schools, and the District a richer set of formative data to inform teaching and learning, while allowing students to self-monitor their progress in real time.
 Student collaborative and